 Details of the virus tolerances for classified seed potatoes in Scotland are set out in the SPCS in Scotland leaflet.

-The levels of virus present in the 2012 seed crops, which provides the inoculum for virus infection in 2013, were relatively low.
-The incidence of crops containing leafroll fell to the lowest level on record in 2012 and the incidence of mosaics was the lowest since 2006.
-As the aphid vectors that transmit the viruses causing mosaics symptoms were very scarce last year, mosaics are expected to fall again in 2013.
-Although leafroll is expected to be a little more frequently observed this year, levels should not be much above those observed in 2012.
-Following a moderately cold winter, aphid vectors of leafroll are not expected to be numerous during the early season so the risk of further transmission is low.
-It is not possible to make long range forecasts of the abundance of the aphid vectors of mosaics.
-SASA therefore advises growers to consult the aphid monitoring pages where information on the abundance of aphid vectors based on the catches from a network of suction traps and PCL funded yellow water traps of potato viruses will be regularly updated over the course of the growing season.
+The levels of virus present in the 2013 seed crops, which provides the inoculum for virus infection in 2014, were very low.
+The incidence of crops containing leafroll fell to the lowest level on record in 2013 and the incidence of mosaics was the lowest since 2006.
+As the aphid vectors that transmit the viruses causing mosaics symptoms were moderately abundant in 2013, mosaics are expected to remain at similar levels as seen last season.
+Peach-potato aphids that transmit leafroll were relatively scarce last year, so the expectation is for this virus to remain close to the low levels observed in 2013.
+Following a relatively mild winter, Peach-potato aphids are expected to be more numerous during the early season, so there is a greater risk of leafroll transmission.
+However, the scarcity of virus inoculum within the planted crop should limit the extent of this risk.
+It is not currently possible to make long range forecasts of the abundance of the aphid vectors of mosaics.
+SASA therefore advises growers to consult the SASA website where information on the abundance of aphid vectors based on the catches from a network of suction traps and PCL funded yellow water traps of potato viruses will be regularly updated over the course of the growing season.

 An estimate of the likelihood that aphids will transmit non-persistent potato viruses (e.g. PVY) in the field can be made using the data collected by the aphid suction traps.
 This estimate, the aphid vector pressure, is calculated by summing the total catch of each aphid species, after multiplication by a factor estimating the efficiency of that species as a vector of PVY.
 Details of the vector efficiencies used in these calculations are available via the Potato Council Aphid Monitoring webpages.
 The vector pressure is a very coarse measure of the likelihood of virus transmission.
 Numerous factors will influence virus transmission, including complex interactions between aphid species and the strain of virus they transmit.